Tē Taea, Ka Kore Anō | Understanding FASD

 Where can I get more info about alcohol and pregnancy?

-Your GP or Lead Maternity Carer (midwife) will be a good source of information.
+Your GP or Lead Maternity Carer (midwife) should be a good source of information.
 If you are struggling to stop drinking, they may refer you to Child Development Services or Alcohol and Drug Services at your local DHB.

 If this occurs, the best advice is to stop drinking immediately and talk to your doctor or midwife.